Colponema: Description

 Colponema is a colorless biflagellate with a pronounced ventral feeding groove.
 Cell size ranges from 4-14 μm in width and 8-17 μm in length and they have an oval shape that narrows at the anterior end.
 The cells have 1 μm long toxicysts, a type of organelle that is extruded from the cell and are used to immobilize prey.
 Species of Colponema vary in the presence of a contractile vacuoles, degree of dorsoventral flattening, and the length of flagella.

 The flagella are heterodynamic and originate just below the anterior of the cell.
 One flagellum points towards the anterior end of the cell and has mastigonemes near the base.
 The other has a fold near the base and runs through the cell's feeding groove to point posteriorly.
 Prey are engulfed whole through the feeding groove and digested in large food vacuoles.

 Similar to other alveolates, the pellicle of Colponema is composed of three membranes and contains inflated cortical alveoli.
 They also have tubular cristae in their mitochondria.
 In contrast, the cells do not share important traits that characterize the other groups of alveolates, such as rhoptries, derived ciliature, or palintomy.

 No resting stages or sexual reproduction has been observed in culture.
 Asexual reproduction occurs through longitudinal division, wherein the plane of division is parallel to the groove in the cell.
 They are only able to divide after engulfing many other eukaryotes.

 Importance

 From high profile diseases like malaria to maintenance of bacterial communities in water reservoirs, alveolates can have sweeping medical and economic impacts.
-By looking into lineages that diverged during evolutionary transitions near the origin of alveolates, you can develop a better understanding of how the group evolved.
-Colponema is very useful to our understanding of alveolate evolution because they were one of the first groups to diverge and display key characters that can be used to compare them to other alveolates.
-We can use this information to work towards reconstructing the common ancestor to all alveolates and broadening our understanding of these extremely important and widespread organisms.
+By looking into lineages that diverged during evolutionary transitions near the origin of alveolates, scientists can develop a better understanding of how the group evolved.
+Colponema is very useful to understanding of alveolate evolution because they were one of the first groups to diverge and display key characters that can be used to compare them to other alveolates.
+This information can be used to work towards reconstructing the common ancestor to all alveolates and broadening understanding of these extremely important and widespread organisms.